 My anger was replaced with anxiety… Something felt ominous.

 Under closer inspection, I noticed that thin rusted tracks rested underneath the shrine… Something was hidden underneath.

 I crawled forward and gave the shrine a forceful push with my left hand.

-In its place was a rusted metal trapdoor inscribed with heavy-handed and violently drawn characters.
+The shrine dutifully slid back with a click.
+Underneath was a rusted metal trapdoor inscribed with heavy-handed and violently drawn characters.